 by Chris Grabenstein (2013)

-Reading skills become superpowers in Chris Grabenstein’s Escape from Mr. Lemoncello’s Library.
-Grabenstein has written an absorbing, puzzle-ridden, brain-challenging tale lauding libraries and bookworms that at the same time presents a thrilling challenge.
-Books, the Dewey Decimal System, and reading comprehension and retention all hold answers that solve mysteries which advance the characters closer to finding an exit from Mr. Lemoncello’s Library.
-Readers join the team of characters looking for answers to escape, yet those same readers will not really want to leave the magical world created in Escape from Mr. Lemoncello’s Library.
+With 24 hours to figure out how to escape from Mr. Lemoncello’s library, Kyle and his classmates are thrust into an absorbing, puzzle-ridden tale.
+Books, the Dewey Decimal System, reading comprehension and retention all provide answers that solve mysteries helping the characters to find an exit from Mr. Lemoncello’s Library.
+Readers join the team of characters looking for the answers to escape, yet those same readers will not really want to leave the magical world created in Escape from Mr. Lemoncello’s Library.

-When they finish, they’ll be blessed with a new appreciation for local libraries and a desire to visit them – your school’s or your town’s – more regularly.
-Escape from Mr. Lemoncello’s Library is a book full of camaraderie that makes for a tremendously fun group-read, and thus a perfect One School, One Book selection for Middle Schools.
+When students have finished, they’ll be blessed with a new appreciation for local libraries and a desire to visit them — your school’s or your town’s.
+Escape from Mr. Lemoncello’s Library is a book full of camaraderie that makes for a tremendously fun group reading experience, and thus a perfect title for schools to read together.